 The Duke of Devonshire and his wife Georgiana had a very modern living arrangement.
-Their marriage was a patent failure, and eventually the duke began to look elsewhere for satisfaction.
+Their marriage was a patent failure, and eventually the Duke began to look elsewhere for satisfaction.
 When his eyes fell on Lady Elizabeth Foster he became infatuated.
 There was only one problem: Lady Foster was his wife's best friend.
 Georgiana and Lady Foster were so close that they even had a portrait painted of them together.

-Regardless, the duke took Lady Foster as his mistress, eventually moving her into his house.
+Regardless, the Duke took Lady Foster as his mistress, eventually moving her into his house.
 Despite this, the three appear to have found something that worked for them.
-The mistress, the duke, and the duchess agreed to a ménage à trois of sorts, and the duke's illegitimate children were raised in the nursery along with his legal heirs.
+The mistress, the Duke, and the Duchess agreed to a ménage à trois of sorts, and the Duke's illegitimate children were raised in the nursery along with his legal heirs.

 Duchess Georgiana also carried on her fair share of affairs, including one with the future Prime Minister Charles Grey.

-Unlike their Puritan forebears, the Georgians were more open about their sexual dalliances.
+Unlike their Puritan forebears, the Georgians were more open about their dalliances.
 Men and women both openly talked about their infidelity, even among the nobility.
 When the Duchess of Gordon discovered her daughter's fiancé was getting cold feet due to the history of mental illness prevalent within the Gordon family, she chose to alleviate his fears in an unusual way: namely, telling him her daughter was most likely fathered by another man.
 The Duchess proclaimed, “But my Lord, there is not a drop of Gordon blood in her veins."
 Who her daughter's real father might have been is a different matter entirely.

-The argument didn't convince the fiancé to go through with the marriage, in part because he was happily engaged in a relationship with his mistress, another noble woman.
+The argument didn't convince the fiancé to go through with the marriage, in part because he was happily engaged in a relationship with his mistress, another noblewoman.

 Yes, gay bars existed in the 18th century – at least that's how we would think of them in modern terms.
-They were known as molly houses, named after the term "molly," a slur for men who were, in today's terminology, members of the LGBT community.
+They were known as molly houses, named after the term "molly," a slur for men who were, in today's terminology, members of the LGBTQ+ community.
 They were one of the few places such men could come together to meet and drink, among other things.
 One undercover agent reported that in a Beech Lane molly house, "I found a company of men fiddling and dancing and singing bawdy songs, kissing and using their hands in a very unseemly manner."

-Brothels and courtesans were popular in the Georgian period, but it was a profession made for the young.
+Cathouses and courtesans were popular in the Georgian period, but it was a profession made for the young.
 When one particular aging courtesan ran short on funds, she decided to blackmail some of the most powerful men in Britain.
 Harriette Wilson was desperate for money when she published her memoir in 1825, releasing the salacious document in 12 installments.
 To maximize her earnings, Wilson wrote her former clients demanding money to keep their names out of the next installment.